0x776172/monitoring_Daya/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+###Details
+This Application made to fullfill my Final Project.
+In this Application, the monitored data will be displayed using charts. there are 3 datas, which is current, voltage, and power.

+This data taken from firebase. firebase receive data from ESP32.